Unfortunately, your trial period has expired! Please buy a license if you want to continue using it.

 Phone: +27 11 717 3425 Email: jane.goudge@gmail.com

-Jane Goudge is research professor at the Centre for Health Policy in the Wits School of Public Health.
-She has been conducting research in the field of health systems and policy research for over 20 years.
+Professor Centre for Health Policy in the Wits School of Public Health and has been conducting research in the field of health systems and policy research for over 25 years.
 She has a PhD in development economics from London University.
 Key themes of her work include barriers to access to care, inequities in the financing of health care, strategies to improve universal coverage and implementation of national health insurance in South Africa.
 She has developed a district learning site to support an organizational change with district and facility managers.
-Other major themes in her work include the role of community health workers in bridging the gap between households and the health system, supporting the provision of integrated chronic care, and retention in care of adults with chronic illnesses.
-This has included a pragmatic RCT to examine effect of shifting some tasks of chronic disease management, particularly hypertension, to lay health workers, and an implementation study assessing the benefits of skilled supervision on household coverage by the national community health worker programe (WBOT) prorgramme.
-She works closely in the SARChI programme at the Centre.
-Recent themes under this programme include rapid evidence reviews on LMIC experience of strategic purchasing, strategies to strengthen community-based mental health care, as well as primary research on the impact of austerity on public financial management and functioning of public hospitals.

 Dr. Duane Blaauw